 If you’re not feeling hungry after not eating all day, it could be due to appetite loss or a change in taste or smell preferences.
 Trying different foods can help stimulate your appetite and make food more appealing.

 Additionally, if you’ve been fasting for an extended period, it’s essential to reintroduce food slowly to avoid nausea and indigestion.
-Satiety is also a crucial factor in regulating hunger, so incorporating filling foods like protein and fiber-rich vegetables into your meals can help keep you satisfied without overeating.
+Satiety is also crucial in regulating hunger, so incorporating filling foods like protein and fiber-rich vegetables into your meals can help keep you satisfied without overeating.

 Give yourself permission to explore new foods and find what works best for you to maintain a healthy balance of food intake.